thefrontside/frontside.com/README.md

 ## Blog Development

 You can work on the blog with `yarn start`.
 Note, however, that you won't be able to see the static pages there.
+The data is sourced from Simplecast and markdown files.
+It creates `MarkdownRemark` and `SimplecastEpisode` nodes.
+The `gatsby-connect-authors` plugin also uses `MarkdownRemark` nodes to create `People` nodes.
+The `People` nodes tie a person to their blog posts and podcast episodes.

 ## Webflow pages changes